drovak/verilogpdp/README.md

 Equipment Corporation PDP series of computers

 ## Changelog:
+- 20210226 KVO: Design speed is back to 100 MHz to lengthen minimum pulses and to make glitch detection easier for the SN7474 model.
+SN7474 captures data from two master clock cycles previous, and requires two consecutive asserted signals on the asynchronous clear and preset inputs to activate.
+Appears to pass MAINDECs 8I-D01C, 8I-D02B, 8I-D0AA, 8I-D0BA, 08-D04B, 08-D05B, and 08-D07B.
 - 20210224 KVO: Removed power pins from M310.
 Changed default M452 baudrate to
 significantly higher value to speed up simulation.
 Fixed `EAE_RUN` signal in main netlist so that EAE now starts correctly.
 SN7474 now captures data from